kyos0109/go-aws-migrate/README.md

-# go-migrate-security-group
+# go-aws-migrate

-The command copies the aws security group to another aws account.
+The command migrate the aws some services to another aws account.

 Support Security Groups Include Security Group ID.